pelithne/k8s/workshop.md

 azure-vote-front   10.0.34.242   <pending>     80:30676/TCP   7s
 ```

-When the *EXTERNAL-IP* address changes from *pending* to an actual public IP address, use `CTRL-C` to stop the kubectl watch process.
+When the *EXTERNAL-IP* address changes from *pending* to an actual public IP address, the creation of the service is finished.
 The following example shows a public IP address is now assigned:

 ```bash
 azure-vote-front   10.0.34.242   52.179.23.131   80:30676/TCP   2m